 Speaking to young people and teens: Two speakers are preferred, since two stories provide more diversity.
 Two people can also answer questions more effectively.
 Each should share for fifteen minutes.
 Speakers should be the same age or just slightly older than those in the audience; one might be a bulimic.
 They should focus on their teenage or younger years, and share personal problems and health risks of compulsive overeating.
 Please note that anyone having contact with children in a school setting might need to be reviewed with the administration of any school where an OA PI event might be planned.

 Speaking to Employee Assistance Program professionals: In the spirit of cooperation, not affiliation, tell them how helpful OA can be for their clients who struggle with eating disorders to stress that we are not in competition with them, but an outside source of help.

 Publicity (about two months prior)

 Prepare 8 1/2-by-11-inch flyers: Make these in time to be distributed four to six weeks prior to the event.
-They should contain the event title; the sponsoring intergroup’s name; event location, date, and time; and contact phone number (no names).
+They should contain the event title; the sponsoring intergroup’s name; event location, date, and time; and the contact phone number (no names).
 Flyers should make it clear that it’s an event for the general public and not just for OA members.
-Suggested distribution sites: public health clinics, student health centers, exercise clubs, Y’s, Twelve-Step bookstores, doctors’ and professional offices (obtain permission first), OA meetings.
+Suggested distribution sites: public health clinics, student health centers, exercise clubs, Twelve-Step bookstores, doctor and professional offices (obtain permission first), and OA meetings.
 Provide plenty of extra flyers for OA meetings, and urge members to take a few and post them on bulletin boards at their grocery store, laundromat, church, school, etc.